ktubbs24/Coding-Practice/Timeline/Learning Code Devlog.md

 ![[SNIP-My Github Repo iframe embed#Recent Contributions]]

-## 12-09-2025, Friday
+## 11-09-2025, Thursday
 ### 📝 Overview

 - Watched a couple of videos to understand the for loop statement and before the videos the coddy lessons looked confusing but after the first video I really got it and it was so easy.
 - discovered a new channel to subscribe to besides bro code which is a good visual breakdown of python: python simplified.
--